Pilates concentrates on strengthening the body with an emphasis on breathing and controlled, efficient movement.

 The Pilates Method was pioneered by Joseph Pilates in the early to mid-1900’s, the son of a gymnast and naturopath, he became convinced that many of society’s illnesses were the result of bad posture, and poor breathing.
 He was himself a gymnast, diver and bodybuilder and was interned (being German) by the British in World War 1.
 During his time interned on the Isle of Man, he began refining his concept of training the body using breathing control, and flowing movements with emphasis on the core muscles and their control of the spine, pelvis, shoulders and hips.
 He termed this system “Contrology”.
 He emigrated to USA in 1925, opened a studio in New York with his wife, and became a favourite of the local dance and performing arts community, due to their involvement with training and rehabilitation of the dancers.

 Since this time the health benefits of this system of exercise have become well known, and even better understood with the analysis of modern exercise physiology and adoption by skilled medical practitioners such as physiotherapists, sports physicians, osteopaths and myotherapists.
-Due to their increased knowledge of abnormal movement due to pain and injury, and ability to diagnose specific muscular weakness and asymmetry, these skilled practitioners can retrain muscles from the most simple contraction up to complex, many joint movement.
+Due to their increased knowledge of abnormal movement due to pain and injury, and ability to diagnose specific muscular weakness and asymmetry, these skilled practitioners can retrain muscles from the simplest contraction up to complex, many joint movements.

 Though many people consider Pilates the realm of bored rich house-wives and back pain sufferers, the Pilates Method can be highly useful in rehabilitation of lower limb injury such as ankle sprain, fracture or joint replacement, by challenging balance and functional movement without excessively loading the joints themselves.
 Equally, shoulder pain/weakness, postural weakness, headaches and neck pain can be dramatically improved by judicious strengthening.
-Even long term neurological conditions such as ataxia post-stroke, muscular spasticity, and control issues associated with nerve injury or disease can be improved.
+Even long-term neurological conditions such as ataxia post-stroke, muscular spasticity, and control issues associated with nerve injury or disease can be improved.
 The increased feedback for the neuromuscular system using spring loaded equipment can assist or challenge from super-high, to low functioning patients.
 The Pilates classes our Rowville clinic have helped many patients regain muscle strength and flexibility.

 Patients feel taller, more energised, and more “clear headed”